Do I need a blog for my ethical business?

 If all this has persuaded you that really should be blogging but you don’t know where to start, or you’ve started before and then run out of ideas, then I’ve put together a new 10 day live coaching programme, just for you!

 It’s a Get Blogging Bootcamp, especially for ethical and social entrepreneurs, and anyone with a story to tell that can change the world.
 People like you.
-Starting on the 15th May, each day you will get an e-mail with a short workbook and video to work through and the idea is that by spending just 15-20 minutes a day during the course, by the end you will have a coherent strategy for your blog, a bazillion ideas for blog posts, a schedule of posts for the next three months, AND have hit ‘publish’ on at least one post.
+The next intake will start on the 9th October, each day you will get an e-mail with a short workbook and video to work through and the idea is that by spending just 15-20 minutes a day during the course, by the end you will have a coherent strategy for your blog, a bazillion ideas for blog posts, a schedule of posts for the next three months, AND have hit ‘publish’ on at least one post.

 There’s more info here, (or if you just want to cut to the chase, you can sign up here!) or do drop me a line at email@example.com if you have any questions.